 Making the outside look nice

 Giving the front of your house a new coat of paint, tidying the front garden, and cleaning the windows could add as much as £5000 to the value of your home.
-It’s all about making it look welcoming and enticing for prospective buyers booked in for a viewing.
+It’s all about making it look welcoming and enticing for prospective buyers and tenants booked in for a viewing.

 Extensions and conservatories